Edmund Byam Mathew-Lannowe: First World War

 Edmund’s regiment was in the United Kingdom when Britain declared war in August 1914, and he went to France with the British Expeditionary Force.
 Now Major Mathew-Lannowe, he was injured in September 1914 at the Battle of the Aisne.
 He was not able to redeploy until July 1915, when he was appointed brigade-major of the 101st Brigade (New Army) following his recovery.

 He returned to France in March 1916 with the 39th Division of the New Army as GSO2.
 In this capacity he was with the division during the Battle of the Somme, the Battle of Ancre, the Battle of Ancre Heights and the Battle of Thiepval.

 Tanks

 It was at this point that Edmund was appointed to the role of Superintendent of Training at the Bovington Tank Centre in the UK.
-There was an interlude in this when he served at the War Office as chief staff officer to the Director General of the Tank Corp, Sir John Capper.
+There was an interlude in this when he served at the War Office as chief staff officer to the Director-General of the Tank Corps, Sir John Capper.
 He was sent back to Bovington in August 1918 at Commandant of the training centre till August 1919.

-Further to his work with the Tank Corp he served on the Ministry of Munitions, Small Arms Committee.
+Further to his work with the Tank Corps, he served on the Ministry of Munitions, Small Arms Committee.

 His work was recognised with the award of the Distinguished Service Order in 1917 and the Order of St. Michael and St. George in 1918.